AtPan/Crypt-Engine/README.md

 This project is built on Ubuntu 18.04 LTS and written in C99.
 The compiler I used is GCC version 8.4.0
 My make is running version 4.1

+# Requirements

+The only external libraries in use are SDL2 (version >= 2.0.18 required) and SDL2 Image.
+Without these libraries, this engine will not work.
+Make sure to have them installed on your system.